TEAMuP-dev/pyharp/README.md

 - Store model weights within your app repository using [Git Large File Storage](https://git-lfs.com/)

 ## Gradio Endpoint
 The main Gradio code block for a PyHARP app consists of defining the input and output [Gradio Components](https://www.gradio.app/docs/gradio/introduction) and launching the endpoint.
 Our `build_endpoint` function connects these components to the I/O of `process_fn` and extracts HARP-readable metadata from the model card and components to be embedded within the endpoint.
-Currently, HARP supports the [Slider](https://www.gradio.app/docs/gradio/slider), [Checkbox](https://www.gradio.app/docs/gradio/checkbox), <!-- [Number](https://www.gradio.app/docs/gradio/number),--> [Dropdown](https://www.gradio.app/docs/gradio/dropdown), and [Textbox](https://www.gradio.app/docs/gradio/textbox) components as GUI controls.
+Currently, HARP supports the [Slider](https://www.gradio.app/docs/gradio/slider), [Checkbox](https://www.gradio.app/docs/gradio/checkbox), [Number](https://www.gradio.app/docs/gradio/number), [Dropdown](https://www.gradio.app/docs/gradio/dropdown), and [Textbox](https://www.gradio.app/docs/gradio/textbox) components as GUI controls Dropdowns may be declared with `multiselect=True` to allow more than one choice to be selected at once.

+The Gradio page also carries HARP's own widgets.
+The "View Controls" button and the JSON box of control data exist only so that HARP can read the model's interface, so they are hidden by default; pass `show_controls=True` to `build_endpoint` if you want to inspect them.
+The "Process" and "Cancel" buttons are always shown, since they are useful to someone running the model from the page directly.
+HARP is unaffected either way, since it calls the endpoints rather than clicking the buttons.

 The following endpoint code corresponds to our [pitch shifter](examples/pitch_shifter/app.py) example:
 ```python